2sic/2sxc-docs/docs-src/pages/extensions/app-extensions/create/input-field/index.md

 ### [4.
 Include Bundle in Extension](#tab/include-bundle)

-Here you can open your App Extension (using the edit icon) and enable **Includes Data Bundles**.
-Then simply select the Data Bundle you created.
-This links the bundle to your extension, making sure the settings Content Type is included when the extension is exported or imported.
+In the extension configuration, enable **Includes Data Bundles** and select your bundle.
+Now the settings ContentType is part of export/import.

 <img src="./assets/input-data-bundle-extension.png" class="full-width"/>